Cray-HPE/docs-csm/operations/CSM_product_management/Manage_a_Configuration_with_CFS.md

    > TrustedUserCAKeys entry to /etc/ssh/sshd_config.
    >
    > ```bash
-   > ncn-m001# systemctl restart cfs-state-reporter
+   > ncn# systemctl restart cfs-state-reporter
    > ```

 1. Optional: Obtain the xnames of all NCNs that will be configured by NCN Personalization by running this